kalternate/health-stat-map/README.md

 npm run dev
 ```

 3. You should see something that looks like the following.
-Use your web browswer to nagigate to the specificed local HTTP address.
-It may be different from the example below
+Use your web browswer to navigate to the specified local HTTP address.
+You may be able to do this by control-clicking the address in the terminal.
+It may be different from the example below.
 ```
 > dev
 > react-router dev